-Working as a graphic designer in-house was an interesting change for me after freelancing on a magazine remotely for ten years.
-I love being the art department go-to, make-it-happen pioneer when a new product gets the green light for marketing, and it’s time to enthusiastically display it to the world!
+Working as a graphic designer in-house was an interesting change for me after freelancing on a magazine for ten years.
+I loved being the art department go-to, make-it-happen pioneer when a new product gets the green light for marketing, and it’s time to enthusiastically display it to the world!

 When the glass manufacturer I worked for came out with a new line of shower enclosures, I had the truly delightful task of researching inspiration for new bathroom scenes to showcase our product.
-I had always loved scrolling through Houzz and browsing the Ikea catalog (whether I had a home improvement project or not), and HGTV is the number one required channel in our lineup!
+I had always loved scrolling through Houzz whether I had a home improvement project or not, and HGTV was always number one in our channel lineup!

 Our sales and marketing department agreed that, rather than setting up an actual room and installing our product to be photographed, we would hire a photorealistic rendering company to place a 3D image of our product into the ideal scene of our own creation.

 Photorealistic rendering is a type of 3D drawing where the result is not easy to distinguish from a photograph.
 A great example can be commonly seen in the Swedish manufacturer Ikea’s catalog.
 The clean, perfect rooms draw you in to the possibility of what their products can create in your home.
 Did you know that most of the images in these sleek catalogs are not photographs of real rooms at all, but have been 3D rendered?

 High-end renderings of real estate property have been shown to raise the brand reputation and increase sales, telling a story which inspires potential buyers.
 Used often today by developers and realtors to connect better with their audiences, furnished property renderings can be particularly useful in creating an emotional connection between the client and a property even before construction begins.